Theresa May offers British lawmakers a chance for a Brexit do-over

 In a speech Tuesday, May said the bill would include "a requirement to vote on whether to hold a second referendum and this must take place before the Withdrawal Agreement can be ratified."

-"I do not believe that this is a route she should take but I recognize the genuine and sincere strength of feeling" on the issue, she said.
+"I do not believe that this is a route we should take but I recognize the genuine and sincere strength of feeling" on the issue, she said.

 May says she will try again the week of June 3 by asking lawmakers to vote on a withdrawal agreement bill implementing the departure terms.